svgdotjs/svg.js/README.md

   this.animate().attr({ fill: '#f06' })
 })
 ```

+Note that the `after()` method will never be called if the animation is looping eternally.

 ### to()
 Say you want to control the position of an animation with an external event, then the `to()` method will proove very useful: